Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: Introduction

-To this end, we use muon spin spectroscopy ($\mu$SR), a sensitive method to probe magnetic phenomena, to investigate how the intrinsic properties of Nb$_2$O$_5$ and Ta$_2$O$_5$ thin films might contribute to decoherence in superconducting devices.
-Our primary goal is to determine which of these oxides introduces fewer losses in the microwave range, thereby identifying the material that is less detrimental to qubit performance.
 The ultra-thin nature of the surface oxide of Nb and Ta and the superconductivity of the underlying metallic phase, make it difficult to directly investigate them with low-energy $\mu$SR (LE-$\mu$SR).
 For this reason, we explore the magnetic properties of Nb$_2$O$_5$ and Ta$_2$O$_5$ in thin films prepared by reactive sputter deposition on silicon substrates.
 We confirm their chemical similarity to the surface oxides using x-ray photoelectron spectroscopy (XPS).
 In addition, we prepared Ta$_2$O$_5$ films by thermally oxidizing tantalum films deposited by magnetron sputtering on sapphire, to investigate how thermal treatment affects magnetic properties.
 Throughout this study, we made efforts to reduce the influence of extrinsic factors such as surface contamination and substrate effects, thereby facilitating the evaluation of the intrinsic magnetic behavior of these oxides.
 Our results present a comparative analysis of the magnetic properties of the two materials, establishing a basis for assessing their potential contributions to loss in superconducting devices.